Bioscience for Society Strategy Advisory Panel

 Mr Patrick Mulvany – UK Food Group

-Dr Erinma Ochu – The University of Manchester
+Dr Erinma Ochu – University of Salford

 Dr Martyn Pickersgill – The University of Edinburgh